Kris Kringle and stocking-stuffers gift guide

 Surprisingly, you can do quite a bit in this category, just think about your recipient and decide if you want to be practical or whimsical.

-There are so many options for trendy everyday items in store, like printed drink bottles, patterned umbrellas or colourful tote bags from Wild Cards and Gifts.
+There are so many options for trendy everyday items in store, like printed drink bottles, patterned umbrellas or colourful tote bags from Wild Cards and Gifts and Smiggle.
 All things that can be boring or beautiful.
 This is an area where you can really identify a need and fill it.
-So for your workmate who always brings lunch from home, gift a pretty bento box from Kmart or Smiggle.
-For the person who drags everything around in reusable shopping bags, get them a beautiful oilcloth or canvas tote.
+So for your workmate who always brings lunch from home, gift a pretty bento box from Target.
+For the person who drags everything around in reusable shopping bags, get them a beautiful oilcloth or canvas tote from Strandbags.

 A lot of games fall in this price range – and if the gifting is happening on Christmas day, think about what will create some sort of atmosphere.
 Ring toss, a badminton set, a card game.
 You could even put together a small package of ‘things to do’ in this price range if you choose your items wisely.
-Shop the latest and greatest games at Target, Zing Pop Culture and Sanity.
+Shop the latest and greatest games at Target, EB Games and Smokemart.

-Twenty dollars is more than enough to grab a paperback, an early chapter book or a super cute picture book from Kmart or Target.
+Twenty dollars is more than enough to grab a paperback, an early chapter book or a super cute picture book from Robinsons Bookshop or Dymocks.
 Keep an eye out for sales, and you may be able to pair it with a bookmark or a block of chocolate.
-Another option is, there are so many beautiful magazines around right now – search out Lunch Lady for the ladies, Smith Journal for the men and Kit or Teen Breathe for the teenagers from Fortune News.
+Another option is, there are so many beautiful magazines around right now – search out Lunch Lady for the ladies, Smith Journal for the men and Kit or Teen Breathe for the teenagers from Nextra Newsagency.

 For the $50 budget